 The Vancouver Canucks were formed in 1945 but officially joined the NHL in 1970 as an expansion team.
 The logo underwent several changes from its first design.

 From 1952 to 1964, it depicted a skating hockey player in red, blue, and white.
-The player that was dubbed - Johnny Canuck - got a redesign in 1964 in blue and white.
+The player dubbed Johnny Canuck received a redesign in 1964, featuring a blue and white color scheme.
 Once the club joined the NHL, the logo changed once again – it was now a rectangular badge in green, blue, and white with a white hockey stick placed horizontally on it.
-From 1978 to 1997, the logo was red, yellow, and black.
+From 1978 to 1997, the logo featured red, yellow, and black colors.
 A dark blue orca was adopted as the symbol for the club in 1997 and can still be seen on the logo even after a few redesigns.

 Edmonton Oilers